danielkorzekwa/bayes-scala/README.md

 2. Automated Reasoning Group of Professor Adnan Darwiche at UCLA.
 SamIam: Sensitivity Analysis, Modelling, Inference and More, version 3.0
 3. Adnan Darwiche.
 Modeling and Reasoning with Bayesian Networks, 2009
 4. Stuart Russell, Peter Norvig.
 Artificial Intelligence - A Modern Approach, Third Edition, 2010
+5. Kevin P. Murhpy.
+A Variational Approximation for Bayesian Networks with Discrete and Continuous Latent Variables, 1999